jrhillae/AlienCSI_VM_JH/blogpost.md

 ```shell
 zgrep "Vespa velutina" interactions.tsv.gz > vespa_velutina_interactions.tsv
 ```
 Herein, zgrep allows searching within zipped files.
 As such, a file does not not need to be unpacked beforehand.
 In this example, we are lucky as _Vespa velutina_ has no synonyms.
-In case your species of interest has many synonyms it is advisable to run an extra step in Nomer to obtain all possible id's for that species (see below, taxonomic alignment with Nomer).
+In case your species of interest has many synonyms, they should all be included in this step.

 Explore the file vespa_velutina_interactions.tsv by printing the first 10 lines of the dataframe within the terminal:
  ```shell